 Elective course: Multimodal discourse analysis 3200-M2-PF-ADM

-Modern communication is largely multimodal.
-The aim of the course is to present selected methods and tools for analyzing such texts, and then apply them to different genres and contexts.
+Contemporary communication is largely multimodal.
+The aim of the course is to present selected methods and tools of mulitmodal discourse analysis, and then to apply them to different multimodal texts and their contexts of use.

 The course begins with a lecture introducing basic terms in the field of multimodal discourse analysis, and discussing the origins of this approach.
 Next, we move to issues related to the composition of the message and the structure of information, in various semiotic systems, on the example of contemporary advertisements (press, outdoor, TV).
-Another class concerns the multimodality of social media, in particular in terms of how different modes jointly build relations: (i) medium-user (semiotics of interface), (ii) user-user, and (iii) user-message.
+One of the advertising genres of interest is promotional logos of selected regions and cities, to which a separate class is devoted, during which we will discuss the relationship between multimodality and local identity.
+Another class concerns the multimodality of social media, in particular in terms of how different modes co-construct relations: medium-user (semiotics of the interface), user-user, and user- message.
 The next area of research is press discourse, especially verbal and visual means of constructing the news values of a media text (based on Bednarek and Caple 2012).
-Then comes a field study on the relation between the material medium and the content conveyed, on the example of texts in public space (e.g. buildings of the University of Warsaw, streets).
-By contrast, as for the relation part-to-whole in multimodal discourse, the material analyzed consists of book covers, posters of events and film trailers.
+Then comes a field study, whose topic is the relation between the material medium and the content conveyed, on the example of texts in public space (Dobra street).
+By contrast, in the analysis of the relation part-to-whole in multimodal discourse, the material analyzed consists of book covers, posters of events or film trailers.

-The next three topics fall under critical discourse analysis; they concern (i) the construction of local identity in the promotional logos of Polish regions and cities; (ii) communicating values in the political discourse of election campaigns' materials; (iii) non/stereotypical representations of individuals, groups and events in educational discourse, on the material of textbooks.
+The next two topics fall under critical discourse analysis; they concern (i) communicating values in the political discourse of election campaigns' materials; (ii) non/stereotypical representations of social groups in educational discourse, on the material of textbooks.

 Student workload: